abbie-pillai/abbie-pillai/README.md

 ### 🎓 Education
 - MS in Business Analytics, The University of Texas at Dallas (May 2024)
 - PG Diploma in Computer Science, SNDT University (May 2021)
-- BS in Computer Science, University of Mumbai (2016)
+- BS in Computer Science, University of Mumbai ( May 2016)

 ### 💼 Professional Experience
 - [Decision Science Experimentation Intern at Peacock, NBCUniversal](https://github.com/abbie-pillai/AutomationInferenceEngine/blob/main/PeacockAutomationInference.pdf)